-You’ve got a thriving ecommerce store and a killer brand to boot.
-You’re ready to take the next step and partner up with retailers to help you sell more products.
-This is exciting—congratulations. 🥳
+You’ve got a thriving online store and a killer brand to boot.
+You’re ready to take the next step and partner up with retailers to get your products in stores... so you can sell more!

 What are the different types of retail partners?